5 Tips for Turbocharging Your Morning Routine

 Posted by Abby Welch on Monday, March 3, 2014 - 00:00 | Follow me

-- Be mindful of digital distractions.
 Much like your email inbox, the Internet is full of potential diversions.
-Don’t get caught in this trap!
-Click with care and keep your eye on the clock.
+Understand the new rules in a digital age, but click with care and keep your eye on the clock.
 In most cases, you shouldn’t spend more than a few minutes of your morning routine scanning news headlines or checking social media.